shopware5/devdocs/source/developers-guide/rest-api/api-resource-user/index.md

 }
 ```

-Attention: Due to a safety precaution, the API user who made the API call,
-can not delete himself.
+Attention: Due to a safety precaution, the API user who made the API call, can not delete itself.